ZaynMthembu/Sales-Report/README.md

 The Sales Performance Dashboard Report provides an overview of sales data across various dimensions including product categories, countries, customer gender, and sub-categories over the years 2011 to 2016.
 It aims to give insights into sales performance to aid in strategic decision-making.

 ## Dataset used
-< a href="https://github.com/ZaynMthembu/Sales-Report/blob/main/SalesCapestoneProject.xlsx"> View dashboard </a>
+< a href="https://github.com/ZaynMthembu/Sales-Report/blob/main/SalesCapestoneProject.xlsx"> Dataset </a>

 ## QUESTIONS (KPIs)